 How are withdrawal symptoms managed during rehab?

-During rehab, it’s impossible to not go through stages where you have horrible withdrawal symptoms.
+During rehab, it’s impossible not going through stages where you have horrible withdrawal symptoms.
 This commonly occurs when you’re going through a detox, primarily because you’ve basically gone cold turkey.
 You’re used to taking drugs daily, and suddenly you aren’t.
 It’s a massive shock to the system, and your body almost malfunctions as it learns to deal with this new state.

 Thankfully, your symptoms are managed by health care professionals during rehabilitation.
 They usually use medication to counter your withdrawal symptoms and make it easier for you to relax and forget about drugs.
 The dosage is reduced as your body gets used to the lack of drugs in your system, and you eventually end up not needing any medication to help at all.